ReviewsMotherboardsGIGABYTE Z790 AORUS ELITE AX Motherboard Review

 Following in the footsteps of the AMD ZEN 4, Intel has also introduced the M.2 Gen 5 support on the 13th generation platform.
 However, only the high-end models in Z790 from GIGABYTE provide this support.
 We have a total of 4x M.2 ports on this motherboard.
 Though they support the form factor of 22110, they are not Gen 5.
 All 4x M.2 ports are PCIe Gen 4.
 Only the top slot is wired with the CPU socket.
 The remaining 3 are wired with the chipset.

-The above picture shows a thicker M.2 thermal Guard in a silver color finish.
+The above pictures show a thicker M.2 thermal Guard in a silver color finish and with the cover removed.
 This cover is on the topmost M.2 slot only.
+This is the only slot that features dual thermal pads.

 We have a 2.5cm thick multi-layered cover providing an effective cooling solution for the Gen 4-based M.2 NVMe SSDs.

-The above picture shows the M.2 thermal cover removed from the motherboard.
+The above picture shows a single-piece, low-profile cover for the M.2 ports and the M.2 thermal cover removed from the motherboard.
 There are 3x pre-applied thermal pads on it.

 PCIe Slots and EZ-Latch Design

 When it comes to the PCIe slots, this motherboard has 3x PCIe slots.
-I like it how GIGABYTE has implemented the two bottom slots.
+I like how GIGABYTE has implemented the two bottom slots.

 The top most PCIe slot is wired to the CPU socket and is a fully functional PCIe Gen 5 x16 slot with a theoretical bandwidth of 128GB/s.
 This slot is SMD stainless-steel reinforced.
 This Ultra Durable PCIe Armor Stainless steel provides reinforced tensile strength.
 As we have seen on the previous GIGABYTE motherboards, this motherboard is using double locking bracket for the topmost slot.